 - In the Presbyterian Church ordination to the ministry of word and sacrament happens once and is for life.
 It is the same for ordination to the eldership.

-- The situation of a person who is ordained to the ministry of word and sacraments as part of a Local Ministry Team or an elder on the team may be trained and authorized by the Presbytery to conduct the sacraments.
+- A person who is ordained to the ministry of word and sacraments may be part of a Local Ministry Team or an elder on the team may be trained and authorized by the Presbytery to conduct the sacraments.

-- If and when a person leaves the team or the session/parish council the authorisation the person holds then lapses.
+- If and when a person leaves the team or the church council the authorisation the person holds then lapses.

 - If the person moves to another place and then is identified and elected to be an elder in another congregation or a member of a Local Ministry Team he/she does not have to be ordained again but does have to be inducted as a elder on the session/parish council or commissioned as a new member of a local ministry team so that the authorisation to officiate is properly established.